Mark Geyer: Post-playing career

 Geyer is actively involved in a number of charities, such as the Fight For Life charity boxing event, he is the ambassador for the Save Our Sons charity.

 In response to the 2010–2011 Queensland floods, Geyer organised the 2011 Legends of Origin charity match which raised $455,345 for the recovery effort.

 On Australia Day 2013, Mark was announced in the Honours List.
-He received an Order Of Australia medal for "service to the sport of Rugby League football, and to the community through a range of charitable organisations."
+He received an Order of Australia medal for "service to the sport of Rugby League football, and to the community through a range of charitable organisations."

 In November 2017, Geyer announced that he would be leaving The Grill Team.
 He heads The Rush Hour on the same network.

 In August 2019, Geyer claimed on Triple M's the Rush Hour that within 10 years at least one Sydney team in the NRL would no longer exist.
-Geyer went on to say “They will be extinct, they will die a slow death.
+Geyer went on to say "They will be extinct, they will die a slow death.
 We have too many teams in Sydney, it’s as simple as that".
 Geyer then suggested that the NRL introduce a controversial KPI target system where Sydney clubs were measured on sponsorship dollars, average crowd figures, on-field success and their dedication to junior and grassroots rugby league.
-Geyer went on to explain about the KPI system saying “I don’t know how they would do it, there’s brainier guys than me at the moment, people who get paid to do this, but after five years, the club with the lowest points, guess what, they move to the Central Coast".
+Geyer went on to explain about the KPI system saying "I don’t know how they would do it, there’s brainier guys than me at the moment, people who get paid to do this, but after five years, the club with the lowest points, guess what, they move to the Central Coast".

-Geyer co-hosted Sydney Triple M's weekday breakfast show MG, Jess and Pagey until 25 November 2022, and will start co-hosting the station's replacement breakfast show Mick and MG in the Morning with Mick Molloy from 2023.
+Geyer co-hosted Sydney Triple M's weekday breakfast show MG, Jess and Pagey until 25 November 2022, and co-hosted the station's replacement breakfast show Mick and MG in the Morning with Mick Molloy in 2023/24.
+He departed Triple M in November 2024.

 Personal life

 Geyer's younger brother Matt Geyer also played rugby league, initially with Mark at the Western Reds in 1997, before playing with the Melbourne Storm between 1998 and 2008.

-Geyer is married to Megs the sister of former fellow Penrith players Greg Alexander and the late Ben Alexander.
+Geyer is married to Meagan the sister of former fellow Penrith players Greg Alexander and the late Ben Alexander.
+Son Mavrik is also a rugby league player for the Penrith Panthers.